 We believe the local church was commanded by the Lord Jesus Christ to remember His death until He returns by taking communion (the Lord's Supper), a symbolic act of obedience, with one another preceded by a time of self-examination.
 This is a symbolic act of obedience.
 (Matthew 26:26-30; Mark 14:22-26; Luke 22:19-20; 1 Corinthians 10:16; 11:23-29)

 We practice “close” communion, which means we do not prevent people from taking communion with us.
-Following an explanation, we “welcome” all born again believers to join with us in communion whether members at Midway or not.
+Following an explanation, we “welcome” all born again believers to join with us in communion whether members at Harvest Ministries or not.
 We believe this best honors our responsibility to fellowship with all believers as members of the body of Christ and allows each individual to be responsible for his or her faith and actions.